zenml-io/zenml/docs/book/developer-guide/steps-pipelines/runtime-configuration.md

 `<PATH_TO_PIPELINE_PYTHON_FILE>` should point to the Python file where your pipeline function or class is defined.
 Your steps can also be in that file, but they do not need to.
-If your steps are defined in separate code files, you can simply specify that in the YAML, as we will see below.
+If your steps are defined in separate code files, you can instead specify that in the YAML, as we will see [below](#defining-which-steps-to-use).

 {% hint style="warning" %}
 Do **not** instantiate and run your pipeline within the python file that you